-The Australian Greenhouse Office Factors and Methods Workbook can be used as a reference source for emission estimates and supplemented by other sources where practicable and appropriate.
+The Department of Climate Change National Greenhouse Accounts (NGA) Factors can be used as a reference source for emission estimates and supplemented by other sources where practicable and appropriate.
+As a requirement of the NGA Factors, estimates should include the loss of carbon sink capacity of vegetation due to clearing and impoundment .